object-oriented-python/object-oriented-programming/doc/source/5_exceptions.rst

 .. code-block:: python3
    :emphasize-lines: 6,7,8
-   :caption: A version of the Fibbonacci function which raises an
+   :caption: A version of the Fibonacci function which raises an
              exception if a non-integer type is passed as the argument.